inivekin/abosa/abosa.typ

 #colbreak()
 #code(numbers: true, firstnumber: 992)[```none
-I break my bonds tae break the bind unmake the tether markedly as staking I'm fine left behind is fake an slack in prosody.
+I break my bonds tae break the bind, unmake the tether markedly, as staking I'm fine left behind is fake an slack in prosody.
-Snap turn habit stressed the granite popping bubbles in my marrow yan tan tether mether an pit an sting's displaced by bloody flow.
+Snap turn habit stressed the granite popping bubbles by my marrow yan tan tether mether an pit an sting's displaced by bloody flow.
 Remit o lit inner diodes,
-break it apart tae see well-built, as wi minerals o geodes, the tunnel mouth, wi simple tilt, hits spill tae glisten an lessen the fussing ower what's been spilt, agony isnae the lesson,
+I amputate tae see well-built, as wi minerals o geodes, when tunnel mouth, wi simple tilt, hits spill tae glisten an lessen the fussing ower what's been spilt, agony isnae the lesson,